hustvl/4DGaussians/README.md

 There are some helpful scripts in `scripts/`, please feel free to use them.

 ---
+## Contributions

+**This project is still under development.
+Please feel free to raise issues or submit pull requests to contribute to our codebase.**

+---
 Some source code of ours is borrowed from [3DGS](https://github.com/graphdeco-inria/gaussian-splatting), [k-planes](https://github.com/Giodiro/kplanes_nerfstudio),[HexPlane](https://github.com/Caoang327/HexPlane), [TiNeuVox](https://github.com/hustvl/TiNeuVox).
 We sincerely appreciate the excellent works of these authors.

 ## Acknowledgement